ssesum/paulone.github.io/README.md

 # paulone.github.io
-My personal website with tools that you can use
+My personal website with applications that you can use.